Deployment

 workers_dev = true

-You can pass the --env <NAME>
+You can pass the --env <NAME> flag to the yarn deploy command:

 yarn deploy --env staging